yxing6/ENPH353_Lab3/README.md

 - Learn how to create simulated worlds
 - Learn how to create simulated robots
 - Understand how to launch basic ROS systems
-- Control a simulated robot from sensor feedback
+- Control a simulated robot from camera feedback

 ## Tasks
 1. Setup a ROS workspace and clone ENPH353 lab resources.